 Genuine U.S. WWII Fins and a slice of the bottom body from a M38A2 practice 100 pound water/sand filled dummy bomb.
 These were dropped by the U.S. Army from B17 Planes in practice training for WWII.
 This is of very hard strong metal and top edge of main body can be chipped off in small pieces.

 This is an authentic and a rare military collectible artifact.
 It was beautifully decorated in the U.S.A.
 Flag motif.
 A perfect collectible to be cherished for years to come and forever.
 Measures approx. 8" x 8" at base and 25" total in height.

-All components are original and have been permanently altered for display purposes only.
+All components are original.
 They may have some imperfections/damage from being fired or dropped from the air and each display is unique in its own way.
 Each piece could have some minor tear/wear from display/storage but just enhances its character.
 (May have even been dropped by Jimmy Stewart who trained here during the war).